eas-lab-emich/eas-lab-emich.github.io/_pages/openings.md

 * know the basics of computer architecture

 ### Master projects for EMU students
-If you are a Master's student at EMU and are looking for a thesis or research project topic, please contact Dr. Spantidi.
+If you are a Master's student at EMU and are looking for a thesis or research project topic, please [get in touch with Dr. Spantidi](mailto:ourania.spantidi@emich.edu).